-The Society has a controlled related party, The Calgary Zoo Foundation, operating as Wilder Institute ("Wilder"), which is a not-for-profit organization that has the same mission as that of the Society, to take and promote action to sustain wildlife and wild places.
+The Society has a controlled related party, Wilder Institute ("Wilder"), which is a not-for-profit organization that has the same purpose as that of the Society, to act for wildlife; saving species and inspiring people to join us.
 Wilder is not consolidated.